Badges are individual challenges, and are all about personal development

 You can print out the tasks you need to do to earn each badge from the Badge finder.

 The person who assesses you should be someone who knows something about the subject of the badge or has done it themselves.
 They could be could be someone from your Patrol, a Young Leader, your Guide Leader, a specialist, a teacher or another interested or knowledgeable person.

 Once you've earned badges you can sew them onto your Guide uniform or camp blanket, or display them in photo frames.
 They’re your badges, so how you display them is up to you!

 Choose a badge and get started

-Visit the Guide website to find a badge about something you're interested in.
+Visit our badge finder to search for a badge about something you're interested in.

 Try doing something new